top of page

 Our Advisory Working Group

-Working together to advance disability training opportunities
+Working together to advance disability training opportunities where it's most needed

 There is great need for more access to information and training about disabilities and disability-related topics.
 But in order to create quality trainings, we know we need many minds and areas of expertise working together.
 This is the purpose of DSI's Advisory Working Group.